darrenks/nibbles/docs/tutorial_minutiae.md

 **Integers** require 1 nibble plus their size in octal.
 So, `7` is 1 byte but `8` is 1.5 bytes.
 The reason for this is because in binary form only 1 hex value is reserved for starting a number.
 Then we need to use 1 bit per digit to say when to stop.
 Since integers are fairly common that is why `~` was added as another way to create integers cheaply.

-If the number is a power of 10 then its size is 1 less nibble (this trick is enabled by remapping the encoding for a leading 0 in a number).

 **Strings** require 1 nibble plus 2 nibbles per character.
 So "hi" is 2.5 bytes.

 There are a few exceptions: